MedPy-C/backend/README.md

 # Backend
-This repo serves as a portfolio of a backend project.
+This repo serves as a portfolio of a backend project (work in progress...).

 ## Backend stack
 1. Django Rest Framework.